Child using sensory swing during certified autism specialist session

 Step 2.
 Complete CE Specialty Training

-Once you’ve qualified for the certified autism specialist designation, you’ll need to either complete at least 14 CE hours of training that includes a set of online modules offered through the IBCCES or provide proof to the IBCCES that you’ve earned at least 14 CE hours of autism-related training within the last two years through outside sources.
+Once you’ve met the degree and experience requirements, you’ll need to complete at least 14 CE hours of autism-specific training.
+You have two options: complete the online modules offered directly through IBCCES, or provide proof to IBCCES that you’ve already earned at least 14 CE hours of autism-related training within the past two years through outside sources.

-Acceptable forms of CE include attending national conferences or taking university or professional courses.
-Note: One CE Unit = one contact hour (60 minutes) of instruction.
+Acceptable outside sources include national conferences and university or professional courses.
+One CE unit equals one contact hour (60 minutes) of instruction.

-If you need specific CE hours for ASHA, AOTA, or APTA, you can contact the IBCCES to learn about ASHA and AOTA approved courses.
+If you need CE hours that satisfy ASHA, AOTA, or APTA requirements, contact IBCCES directly to learn about approved courses for those organizations.

 Step 3.
 Pay the Required Fees and Submit Your Application

-This online certification exam has about 60 questions that must be completed in 90 minutes.
-The CAS is based on the IBCCES’ Areas of Autism Competency:
+The exam typically includes around 60 questions completed in about 90 minutes.
+It’s delivered through an online proctoring system and based on the IBCCES Areas of Autism Competency:

-• Program Development Competency: This competency provides an overview of the Individual Education Plan (IEP), specific interventions and strategies used to treat those with ASD, assessment tools used to measure progress, and supports for children transitioning to adult services.
+• Program Development Competency: Individual Education Plans (IEPs), ASD-specific interventions and strategies, assessment tools, and transition supports for children moving to adult services.

-• Early Childhood Identification Competency: This competency focuses on early identification strategies, discernable markers, and the benefits of inclusive education for preschool learners.
+• Early Childhood Identification Competency: Early identification strategies, developmental markers, and the benefits of inclusive preschool education.

-• Parent Communication Competency: This competency includes a focus on understanding the parent experience, empathy, awareness, and social skills.
+• Parent Communication Competency: Understanding the parent experience, empathy, and communication skills.

-You’ll take the exam through an online proctoring system that prevents you from opening any other websites or documents while taking the exam.
-You’ll need to complete the exam in one sitting, and you can’t skip questions and return to them.
+You’ll take the exam through an online proctoring system that prevents access to outside websites or documents.
+It must be completed in one sitting, and you can’t skip questions and return to them.

-Once you earn the CAS, you’ll be issued an official certification number, you’ll be listed on the International Registry, and you’ll receive an official certificate.
+Once you earn the CAS, you’ll be issued an official certification number, added to the IBCCES International Registry, and receive an official certificate.

 FIND SCHOOLS